dask/dask/docs/source/institutional-faq.rst

 What Data formats does Dask support?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pretty much anything.
-If there is nice Pandas/Numpy support for it, then Dask
-probably uses that.
+Because Dask builds on NumPy and Pandas, it supports most formats that they
+support, which is most formats.
 That being said, not all formats are well suited for
 parallel access.
 In general people using the following formats are usually
 pretty happy:

--  **Tabular:** Parquet, ORC, CSV, JSON, Avro, text
+-  **Tabular:** Parquet, ORC, CSV, Line Delimited JSON, Avro, text
 -  **Arrays:** HDF5, NetCDF, Zarr, GRIB

-But really, Dask just relies on the existing Python stack to handle data
-access.
-If you have a Python function that turns a chunk of your stored data
+More generally, if you have a Python function that turns a chunk of your stored
-into a Pandas dataframe or Numpy array then Dask can probably call that
+data into a Pandas dataframe or Numpy array then Dask can probably call that
 function many times without much effort.

-For groups looking for advice on which formats to use, we recommend Parquet and
+For groups looking for advice on which formats to use, we recommend Parquet
-Zarr or HDF5.
+for tables and Zarr or HDF5 for arrays.

 Does Dask have a SQL interface?